drjgouveia/ecommerce/README.md

 ### The Docker way

+(I will assume that docker is already up and running)

 To run a docker container with an empty database, use this:
 `
 docker run --rm -it -p 8800:8800 $(docker build -q --build-arg loadsample=false .)